psygreg/linuxtoys/README.md

 - **Unity Hub** only supports **Debian**, **Ubuntu** and **Red Hat Enterprise Linux**, so its installer will only work on these systems.

 ## Usage
+- Download and install the package for your distribution; or
-- Download and run the **AppImage** package from [Releases](https://github.com/psygreg/linuxtoys/releases) (recommended) - now also available on **[AM Application Manager](https://github.com/ivan-hc/AM)!**
+- Download and run the **AppImage** package from [Releases](https://github.com/psygreg/linuxtoys/releases) - now also available on **[AM Application Manager](https://github.com/ivan-hc/AM)!**
-- Alternatively, install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu or run it directly from source with the standalone terminal command.
+- Alternatively, run it directly from source with the direct terminal command.

 ### Direct command
 Install dependencies then paste the command into your terminal to get the script from the source.